-The following article is from the June 2015 issue of Bendum News.
+The following article written by Lucia Cervilla is from the October 2015 issue of Bendum News.
 Bendum News is a publication of the Apu Palamguwan Cultural Education Center (APC), a community-based, Jesuit-run, DepED-recognized elementary school for children on the border of Bukidnon and Agusan del Sur provinces in Mindanao, Philippines.
 APC is part of MPI's broader network, with some of their staff being alumni of MPI's Annual Peacebuilding Training.

 |Lucía is a young professional from Spain who volunteered in Bendum last July 2015.
 She shares her reflections in Ecojesuit about her brief engagement in Bendum.|